Request your absentee ballot

 What if I received my absentee ballot but then made a mistake on it or lost it, or it was destroyed?

 Visit your city/township clerk’s office as soon as possible to cancel your first absentee ballot and request a new one.
 If you still have the absentee ballot, because you made a mistake or it was only partially destroyed, take it with you.
-The deadline to do this is Monday, November 2 at 4 pm.

 Only a member of your immediate family can mail or deliver a ballot to the clerk for you.
 “Immediate family member” includes mother, father, sister, brother, daughter, son, father-in-law, mother-in-law, brother-in-law, sister-in-law, grandparent, grandchild, or a person residing in your household.